miohtama/hubot-open-webhook/README.md

     pip install ansible

 Create a inventory file `ansible/hosts.ini` - here you will put your server information.
-One line is enough, it contains your server nickname, IP address and what SSH user to use:
+One line is enough, it contains your server nickname, IP address, what SSH user to use to connect the server, where to install Hubot and what is the UNIX user running Hubot process:

     myhubotserver ansible_ssh_host=192.168.1.999 ansible_ssh_user=myunixuser hubot_dir=/home/myunixuser/hubot hubot_admin=myunixuser